rkumar/rbcurse/README.txt

    alignments

 == PROBLEMS, ISSUES
 TextArea not bug free.
 Some situations wrapping errors.
-Also, occ cursor postiion in buffer not matching displayed cursor.

 == Terminal related issues.

 * Some terminals may not show underlines (e.g screen).

 * Some terminals (xterm-color) do not process Function keys, avoid declaring F1 etc if unsure of client terminals.
+I have put in fixes for xterm-color F1 and backtab.

 * To use ALT/META keys on a Mac OS X, in Terminal preferences, under Keyboard, select